Skip to content

 Recommended For

-WordPress/WooCommerce shops.
-Operators running WooCommerce, BigCommerce, or Magento stores that want a payments layer they can drop in via plugin.
+• WordPress/WooCommerce shops.
+Operators running Shopify, WooCommerce, BigCommerce, or Magento stores that want a payments layer they can drop in via plugin.
 Setup time stays inside the 1-2 week integration window.
 The dashboard handles fee breakdown, refunds, transaction history, and basic fraud filters.
-This is the Sonary review's sweet spot at 4.4/5 — a usable platform for non-developer merchants.
+This is the Sonary review's sweet spot at 4.4/5: a usable platform for non-developer merchants.

 Not Recommended For

-Licensed iGaming operators.
+• Licensed iGaming operators.
 Licensed iGaming operators (MGA, UKGC, Isle of Man, Curacao, Kahnawake).
 Pay.com does not hold gambling-jurisdiction licenses, does not advertise gambling acquiring, and uses Cross River Bank for US rails.
 Cross River has historically been cautious about gambling exposure.
-Nuvei, Paysafe, Worldpay, and Solidgate all carry the specific licenses regulated operators are expected to use; Pay.com does not.
+Nuvei, Paysafe, and Worldpay all carry the specific licenses regulated operators are expected to use, while Pay.com does not.

-US-regulated sportsbooks.
+• US-regulated sportsbooks.
 US-regulated sports betting operators (DraftKings, FanDuel, BetMGM type).
 US state gambling licenses are a hard requirement and Pay.com does not hold them.
-The Cross River sponsorship handles general processing — it is not a sports betting acquiring relationship.
+The Cross River sponsorship handles general processing rather than a sports betting acquiring relationship.
 Nuvei holds the actual state licenses and is the standard pick here.

 Geographic Coverage